Khemar1/khemar1.github.io/README.md

+\pagebreak

-### 2.2 Overall Description
+### 2. Overall Description

-The following section will have an overview of the whole system.
-The basic functionalities and how it interacts with the mobile application will be explained.
-Lastly the constraints and assumptions of the system will be discussed.
+This section will give an overview of the whole system.
+The system will be explained to show the different components of the system interact with one another and introduce the basic functionality of it.
+It will describe what type of users will be expected to use the system and what functionality will be available to them.
+In addition to that, the constraints and assumptions for the system will be outlined.

-#### **2​.2.1 Work Breakdown**
+#### **2.1 Work Breakdown**

+**Introduction**

+The hardware and mobile application were a collaborative effort during the first stage of the project, but as of the second stage this is how the work was divided.